queirozfcom/yii-variable-input/README.md

 ##TODO##

- -add screenshots
+ - add screenshots

- -add a working demo
+ - add a working demo

- -add the php validator to be used with it
+ - add the php validator to be used with it

+ - add the form that I usually use with this